-- Consideration of the relevant labour market for compensation comparison purposes. - Linking pay ranges to neutral, relevant factors (e.g., job content (specific duties/responsibilities), required skill level, required competencies, required qualifications). - Ensuring appropriate relationships exist between positions in the district's organizational hierarchy. - Considering the ways in which appropriate organizational and individual performance measures may be linked to the administration of the compensation system.
+- Consideration of all components of the total rewards model. - Consideration of the relevant labour market for compensation comparison purposes.

+- Linking pay ranges to neutral, relevant factors (e.g., job content (specific duties/responsibilities), required skill level, required competencies, required qualifications). - Ensuring appropriate relationships exist between positions in the district's organizational hierarchy. - Considering the ways in which appropriate organizational and individual performance measures may be linked to the administration of the compensation system.